Vehicle identification number (VIN)

 Vehicle identification number (VIN) is your car’s equivalent of our DNA.
 The VIN is a unique code that stays with the vehicle for its lifetime

-Every car has a unique vehicle identification number (VIN) the car’s identity code, sometimes known as the chassis check number.
+Every single car made receives a unique vehicle identification number (VIN).
+It’s the car’s identity code, sometimes known as the chassis check number.

-The DVLA VIN shows the car’s features and specifications as well as the country of manufacture.
+The DVLA VIN shows the car’s features and specifications and country of the manufacturer for the vehicle.
+For instance.
 Cars built in the UK contain SA-SM in the VIN.